ianmartorell/tripadvisor-scraper/readMe.md

-## TripAdvisor API limitation
+## TripAdvisor API limitations
-Since TripAdvisor does not provide any consistent open API for 3rd parties, in Apify we decided to make our own!
+Since TripAdvisor does not provide a consistent open API for 3rd parties, we at Apify decided to make our own!

-# TripAdvisor Scrapper
+# TripAdvisor Scraper
-Get the data from TripAdvisor fast and straightforward.
-Scraper is now available for restaurants and hotels.
-It is suitable for such use cases as scraping TripAdvisor reviews, emails, addresses, awards and many more attributes of hotels and restaurants on TripAdvisor.
+Get data from TripAdvisor fast and easily.
+A scraper is now available for restaurants and hotels.
+It's suitable for such use cases as scraping TripAdvisor reviews, emails, addresses, awards and many more attributes of hotels and restaurants on TripAdvisor.

 ## Input - TripAdvisor Crawler
-You can either enter the location and download the data from the dataset or send a synchronous request to actor endpoint and crawl all the information about a single place (hotel, restaurant) in 15 seconds.
+You can either enter the location and download the data from the dataset or send a synchronous request to the actor endpoint and crawl all the information about a single place (hotel, restaurant) in 15 seconds.

-## Output  TripAdvisor Export
+## Output - TripAdvisor Export
-You can extract a variety of data about a single place as well as about a full location including some of the most necessary information such as `email`, `phone`, `price` and `reviews`.
-It is possible to download data in various formats such as `JSON`, `CSV`, `XML` and others for more reference see the [Apify Docs](https://www.apify.com/docs).
+You can extract a variety of data about a single place as well as about a complete location, including some of the most essential information, such as `email`, `phone`, `price` and `reviews`.
+Data can be downloaded in various formats, such as `JSON`, `CSV`, `XML` and others.
+For more details, see the [Apify Docs](https://www.apify.com/docs).

 **Here is an example of `JSON` output:**